dh00mk3tu/useNetFlux/content/features.md

 # Features

-# useNetStack - A Powerful Composable for API Requests
+# useNetFlux - A Powerful Composable for API Requests

-`useNetStack` is a versatile Vue 3/Nuxt 3 composable that abstracts and enhances API requests with built-in features like retries, caching, timeouts, request cancellation, and logging.
+`useNetFlux` is a versatile Vue 3/Nuxt 3 composable that abstracts and enhances API requests with built-in features like retries, caching, timeouts, request cancellation, and logging.
 It is designed to handle common challenges in API requests while providing a flexible and configurable structure.

 ## Key Features